-A candidate is a person seeking to be elected, who may be endorsed by a party or who runs as an independent.
+A candidate is a person seeking to be elected, who has been endorsed by a party or who runs as an independent.
 Candidates must register with Elections Alberta, maintain up-to-date registration information and submit a financial report after the election to disclose their financial activities.
 Learn more about the registration and nomination process here.

 This page provides basic information for candidates and their chief financial officers on raising and spending funds.
 Any others helping with a candidate’s campaign should also familiarize themselves with these rules.
 For the complete guide on candidate fundraising, spending, and reporting rules click here.
 For advertising guidelines click here.

-The candidate’s chief financial officer is responsible for issuing official contribution receipts for contributions received (including contributions by the candidate), which contributors can claim for non-refundable personal income tax credits on their tax return.
+The candidate’s chief financial officer is responsible for reporting contributions to Elections Alberta and issuing official contribution receipts to contributors, which contributors can claim for non-refundable personal income tax credits on their tax return.

-A registered candidate or any person acting on the candidate’s behalf can hold an event during the campaign period only, to raise funds for their campaign.
-Examples of fundraising events include a luncheon, meet & greet, car rally, golf tournament, silent auction etc. Rules apply on who can pay to attend or who can donate/bid at a silent auction.
+A registered candidate or any person acting on the candidate’s behalf can hold events and activities during the campaign period, to raise funds for the candidate’s campaign.
+Examples of fundraising events include a luncheon, meet & greet, rally, golf tournament, silent auction etc. Contribution rules limit who can pay to attend events and who can donate/bid at a silent auction.
+All fundraising revenues and expenses must be reported on the candidate’s campaign return.

 Click here for more information on fundraising events.

-A registered candidate for an MLA election can spend a maximum of $53,034 during the election period for a general election or by-election.
+A spending limit applies during the election period from the Writ of Election until the polls close on Election Day.
+A registered candidate can spend a maximum of $53,100 during the election period for a general election or by-election.

-These expenses are never subject to the candidate’s spending limit even if they occur within the election period:
+The following expenses are not subject to the candidate’s spending limit, even if they occur within the election period:

 - candidate’s travel expenses related to the election including meals and accommodation,